Scenic Waterfalls Drive, Columbia River Gorge, Oregon, USA

 Getting the First View of Multnomah Falls, Oregon, Columbia River Gorge, USA

-Multnomah Falls and Columbia River Gorge Waterfall Hikes
+Multnomah Falls Hikes

-From there, eleven switchbacks take hikers up to a spur trail and observation deck at the top of Multnomah Falls.
-Continuing along Larch Mountain Trail #441 leads to more waterfalls – and, eventually, it intersects with Wahkeena Trail #420.
+From there, eleven switchbacks lead up to a spur trail and observation deck at the top of Multnomah Falls.
+Continuing on leads to more waterfalls – and, eventually, it intersects with Wahkeena Trail #420.

 Multnomah Falls Parking

-Visitors have two alternate options to parking at Multnomah Falls.
-The first is to continue driving east on the historic highway for 4 miles to where you can access I-84 West.
-Take I-84 West to Exit 31 where there is a large parking lot for Multnomah Falls.
-The second – and we think better – option is to leave your car parked at Wahkeena Falls.
+The second – and we believe better – option is to leave your car parked at Wahkeena Falls.
 Rather than drive, hike the half-mile Return Trail #442 to Multnomah Falls.

 Multnomah Falls Amenities